alexbenfica/benfica-check-links/README.md

 It is used for some specific tasks:
 - find broken urls on pages
 - as a desired side effect, load pages and forces caching creation
+- created to run in a daily basis reporting broken links of multi site network

 # How to use it?